GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 A few modules (:doc:`/grdimage`, :doc:`/grdview`) that expects a CPT option will provide a default CPT if none is provided.
-By default, the default CPT is the *turbo* color table, but this is overridden if the user uses the @eart_relief (we select *geo*) or @srtm_relief (we select *srtm*) data sets.
+By default, the default CPT is the *turbo* color table, but this is overridden if the user uses the @earth_relief (we select *geo*) or @srtm_relief (we select *srtm*) data sets.
 After selection, these CPTs are read and scaled to match the range of the grid values.
 You may append **+i**\ *dz* to the CPT to have the exact range rounded to nearest multiple of *dz*.